Algae fuel: Environmental impact

 Studies have determined that replacing fossil fuels with renewable energy sources, such as biofuels, have the capability of reducing CO_{2} emissions by up to 80%.
 An algae-based system could capture approximately 80% of the CO_{2} emitted from a power plant when sunlight is available.
 Although this CO_{2} will later be released into the atmosphere when the fuel is burned, this CO_{2} would have entered the atmosphere regardless.
 The possibility of reducing total CO_{2} emissions therefore lies in the prevention of the release of CO_{2} from fossil fuels.
 Furthermore, compared to fuels like diesel and petroleum, and even compared to other sources of biofuels, the production and combustion of algal biofuel does not produce any sulfur oxides or nitrous oxides, and produces a reduced amount of carbon monoxide, unburned hydrocarbons, and reduced emission of other harmful pollutants.
 Since terrestrial plant sources of biofuel production simply do not have the production capacity to meet current energy requirements, microalgae may be one of the only options to approach complete replacement of fossil fuels.
+However, current algae biofuels are often much less efficient than other biofuels.

 Microalgae production also includes the ability to use saline waste or waste CO_{2} streams as an energy source.
 This opens a new strategy to produce biofuel in conjunction with waste water treatment, while being able to produce clean water as a byproduct.
 When used in a microalgal bioreactor, harvested microalgae will capture significant quantities of organic compounds as well as heavy metal contaminants absorbed from wastewater streams that would otherwise be directly discharged into surface and ground-water.
 Moreover, this process also allows the recovery of phosphorus from waste, which is an essential but scarce element in nature – the reserves of which are estimated to have depleted in the last 50 years.
 Another possibility is the use of algae production systems to clean up non-point source pollution, in a system known as an algal turf scrubber (ATS).
 This has been demonstrated to reduce nitrogen and phosphorus levels in rivers and other large bodies of water affected by eutrophication, and systems are being built that will be capable of processing up to 110 million liters of water per day.
 ATS can also be used for treating point source pollution, such as the waste water mentioned above, or in treating livestock effluent.